quellus/GDTuber/wiki/Setup.md

 3. Navigate and select the sprite sheet image file you'd like to use for the predefined avatar states.
 You should now see your sprite sheet being used for all states that are enabled.

-## OBS Integration Recommendations
+## OBS Integration Recommendation

+1. Create New or Load a scene in OBS
+2. Under sources click the add button and choose window capture
-1. Create a Game Capture source
+3. Create a new capture source and give it a name "GDTuber" window
-2. Set Mode to "Capture specific window"
-3. Set Window to the GDTuber window
+4. Under the window options look for the GDTuber window
-4. Select Allow Transparency at the bottom
+5. Adjust windows settings such as crop, to preference
+4. Click ok